 Gathering Information: Start by collecting comprehensive information about the person.
 This includes their methods of communication (like words, gestures, sounds, AAC devices), their level of understanding, how best to support them, personal likes and dislikes, any sensory sensitivities, and other relevant details for their care and daily life.

-Engagement: It’s vital to involve the individual in creating their passport.
+Engagement: It’s really important to involve the individual in creating their passport.
 Their input ensures that the passport genuinely represents their views and desires.

 Design and Layout: The passport should be straightforward, user-friendly, and easy to access.
 Use clear headings, bullet points,and visuals like pictures or symbols if they’re useful.
 The design should allow quick reference to important information.

-Review and Revise: It’s important to regularly check and update the passport so it stays up-to-date with any changes in needs or preferences as these evolve over time.
+Review and Revise: It’s important to regularly check and update the passport so it stays up-to-date with any changes in needs or preferences as these change over time.

 Accessibility: Ensure that those who need it can easily access the passport—be it in digital form or as a physical copy.